Kolejarz Stróże

-Kolejarz Stróże is a Polish football club based in Stróże.
+Kolejarz Stróże is a Polish football club based in Stróże, currently playing in the eastern group of V liga Lesser Poland.

-Kolejarz's biggest success since their foundation in 1949 was finishing in the fourth place of 2011–12 I Liga, just two years after their first promotion to the second tier.
-After the 2014 demotion to II Liga the club merged into Limanowa based MKS Limanovia.
+Kolejarz's biggest success since their foundation in 1949 was finishing in the fourth place of 2011–12 I liga, just two years after their first promotion to the second tier.
+After the 2014 demotion to the third division, the club merged with Limanowa-based Limanovia.
 Kolejarz, reestablished, began competing in the Nowy Sącz Klasa A (7th tier).